-If you've read this blog for any length of time you know that I periodically write about the meetings I attend.
+If you’ve read this blog for any length of time you know that I periodically write about the meetings I attend.
 You might also remember that I attend a lot of meetings and that I hate meetings.
-Of course, the smart question should be why I attend so many meetings if I dislike them so much but we'll save that for another day.
-I'd rather this blog be useful for my satisfaction (that's you!) than to use it as an outlet for my own public therapy.
+Of course, the smart question should be why I attend so many meetings if I dislike them so much but we’ll save that for another day.
+I’d rather this blog be useful for my (that’s you!) than to use it as an outlet for my own public therapy.

 But we do all know that meetings are necessary evils and that we all need to attend them from time to time.
-So what I'd prefer is to discuss a couple of the things that I've learned about running effective meetings from some of the better organizations and companies I work with.
-After all, if we're going to attend meetings anyway — about or whatever you're involved in — doesn't it make sense to make them as effective and enjoyable as possible?
+So what I’d prefer is to discuss a couple of the things that I’ve learned about effective meetings from some of the better organizations and companies I work with.
+After all, if we’re going to attend meetings anyway — about or whatever you’re involved in — doesn’t it make sense to make them as effective and enjoyable as possible?

 1. Everyone speaks once before anyone speaks twice.

-Because most meetings are filled with opinionated, Type-A personalities, discussions in meetings often devolve into free-for-alls where the squeakiest wheel tries very hard to get the grease.
+Because most meetings are filled with opinionated, Type-A personalities, discussions in meetings often devolve into -for-alls where the squeakiest wheel tries very hard to get the grease.
 Besides being unpleasant (except maybe for the loudest participant), these shouting matches also mean that the less vocal members may not voice their opinions.

 To manage this, my friend Gab Bottazzi introduced a great directive in a meeting we both attended.
 Simply put, Gab suggested that “everyone speaks once before anyone speaks twice.”
 Managing comments this way helped the moderator keep control and also ensured that anyone who had something to say got to say it.
-It also meant that weren't often repeated over and over.
+It also meant that ideas weren’t often repeated over and over.
 Instead, the rising din was controlled and the discussion was kept both civil and orderly.

 2. Subcommittee decisions are ratified or the subcommittee is changed.